 The U.S. Department of Housing and Urban Development classifies the homeless population in the country, including in Los Angeles, into two broad categories:

-Sheltered homeless individuals are people that live in homeless shelters or transitional housing Unsheltered homes individuals are people lives in a place not meant for human habitation.
+Sheltered homeless individuals are people that live in homeless shelters or transitional housing.
+Unsheltered homes individuals are people living in a place not meant for human habitation.
 These places include:

 - Motor vehicles

 As mentioned previously, when more than one individual, or a family unit, come together in a space not meant for human habitation, that is generally considered to be a homeless encampment.

 Day to Day Life in a Homeless Encampment

 There are a number of factors to bear in mind to better understand what life is like in a homeless encampment.
 Some people not particularly well versed about homelessness and homeless encampments likely develop an array of misconceptions about this type of “living” situation.